AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 ### Additional information:
 Changes while running the script are possible.
 Do this by editing *\<SOLIDWORKS Corp\>/Scripts/SWActivationWatcher.ps1*.
 Edits take effect after a PC reboot.
 - Change *pollSeconds* and *windowDelay* if you're on a slow computer or if you want to speed up the process.
 - To make the script work in your language, *ctrl+f* replace *"Next >"* with what's written on the same button in your language.
+See the image below.
     - The automation works by 'pressing' the button with the text *"Next >"* in the 'SOLIDWORKS Product Activation' Wizard.

 ![Image of what button that has "Next" written on it in the English language SolidWorks.](https://i.imgur.com/KPhdSvo.png)